A graph coloring approach to family-based haplotype reconstruction: Edge Constrained Vertex Coloring Problems

 Recall that a vertex of $G$ is isolated if it has degree zero.
-We remark that if $G$ has an isolated vertex $v$, then a solution $\phi$ to an ECVC problem can take any value in $C$ at $v$.
+We note that if $G$ has an isolated vertex $v$, then a solution $\phi$ to an ECVC problem can take any value in $C$ at $v$.
 Due to this, as well as the intended applications of ECVC problems in Section~\ref{sec:applications}, we assume throughout this paper that our multigraphs have no isolated vertices.

+As we will see below, finding a solution to an ECVC problem (or determining that no solution exists) reduces to a 2-SAT problem.
+To do so we will need to construct some input data from the ECVC problem.
+In fact, this input data will allow us to give an upper bound for the number of solutions to a given ECVC problem.

-We now develop the tools we will use to give an algorithm to solve ECVC problems.
-Let $G$ and $L$ as in Definition~\ref{def:ECVC}.
+Let $G$ and $L$ be as in Definition~\ref{def:ECVC}.
 Given a subgraph $H$ of $G$, we denote by $L|_H$ the restriction of $L$ to the edges in $H$.
-Subgraphs can be used to determine when an ECVC problem has no solution.
+Subgraphs can be used to determine if an ECVC problem has no solution.
 In particular, observe that if the ECVC problem on $H$ with constraints $L|_H$ has no solution, then the ECVC problem on $G$ with constraints $L$ also has no solution.